The Soldier's Details

 Please read about ‘D’ Force Thailand, U Battalion

 The following day on 23rd March the group were transported in open flat railway trucks to Kanchanaburi.
 S, T and V Battalions had already arrived at Kanchanaburi before U Battalion.
 It was here that Capt.
 Fred Harris reluctantly agreed to command a 225 strong POW work party which had been ordered by the Japanese be separated and remain behind to load ballast onto trains.
-When the group moved out of Kanchanaburi several men, Joe Starcevich and James Flanagan were too ill to continue, having consumed pork which was too rich, and remained behind.
+When the group moved out of Kanchanaburi several men, Joe Starcevich and James Flanagan were too ill to continue, having consumed pork which was too rich, and remained behind!!

-Being the tail end of ‘Force, U Battalion tendered to gather in stragglers from other groups and they passed through from the lower camps of Thailand as they moved north of Kanchanaburi.
+Being the tail end of ‘D’ Force, U Battalion tendered to gather in stragglers from other groups as they passed through from the lower camps of Thailand moving north of Kanchanaburi.
 Tom Cato from S Battalion joined U Battalion at Tarsau June 1943.

 On 4th April the Japanese arrived to pick up U Battalion in a convoy of trucks to take then to their next destination, Tarsau.
 Many had thought they would be marching – so this was a pleasant surprise.